-The Wake Forest Schools of Business offer a four-year bachelor of science degree, with majors in accountancy, business and enterprise management, finance, and mathematical business (offered jointly with the Department of Mathematics); and three graduate degree programs, Master of Science in Accountancy

-(MSA), Master of Arts in Management (MA), and Master of Business Administration (MBA).
+The Wake Forest School of Business offers a four-year bachelor of science degree, with majors in accountancy, business and enterprise management, finance, and mathematical business (offered jointly with the Department of Mathematics); and four graduate degree programs: master of science in accountancy (MSA), master of arts in management (MA), master of business administration (MBA), and master of science in business analytics (MSBA).

-The School of Law offers the Juris Doctor and Master of Laws in American law degrees.
-The school also offers a joint JD/MBA degree with the Schools of Business.
+The School of Law offers the juris doctor and Master of Laws in American law degrees.
+The school also offers a dual JD program with the School of Business and the School of Divinity.

-The Wake Forest School of Medicine offers the Doctor of Medicine degree (MD) as well as the Master of Medical Science (MMS) through the Physician Assistant program, and the Master of Science (MS) in Nurse Anesthesia, and the Doctor of Nursing Practice (DNP degree).
-The School of Medicine and the Schools of Business offer a joint MD/MBA program.
+In addition to the Doctor of Medicine degree, the Wake Forest School of Medicine offers, through the Graduate School, programs leading to the Master of Science and Doctor of Philosophy degrees in biomedical sciences.
+The School of Medicine and the School of Business offer a dual MD/MBA program.

 The Graduate School confers the Master of Arts, Master of Arts in Education, Master of Arts in Human Services, Master of Arts in Liberal Studies, Master of Fine Arts, and Master of Science degrees in the arts and sciences and biomedical science, and the Doctor of Philosophy degree.
-The Graduate School also offers an MD/MS, MD/PhD, PhD/MMS, as well as an MD/MA in bioethics jointly with the School of Medicine, and a PhD/MBA program jointly with the Schools of Business.
+The Graduate School also offers a MD/MS, MD/PhD, PhD/MMS, as well as a MD/MA in bioethics jointly with the School of Medicine, and a PhD/MBA program jointly with the School of Business.
 In addition, the Graduate School offers an MDiv/MA in bioethics, counseling, or sustainability as well as a MDiv/MAED jointly with the School of Divinity; and a JD/MA in bioethics, religious studies or sustainability jointly with the School of Law.
-Certificates are offered in Bioethics, Clinical and Translational Science, Interpreting and Translation Studies, Structural and Computational Biophysics, and Sustainability.
+Certificates are offered in Bioethics, Clinical and Population Translational Science, Curriculum, Instruction, and Assessment, Data Science, Interpreting and Translation Studies, Medieval and Early Modern Studies, Structural and Computational Biophysics, and Sustainability.